hapax/hapax.github.io/assets/qgrav.md

 #### Introduction

-Heavy things are governed by gravity, and small things are governed by quantum mechanics.
+Gravity is a theory of heavy things.
+Quantum mechanics is a theory of small, fuzzy things.
-Quantum gravity is the theory of things which are both small, heavy things, like the Big Bang and black holes.
+*Quantum gravity* is a theory of things which are both small and heavy, i.e. dense, like black holes or the Big Bang.
-Unfortuntely, small heavy things are secretive.
-Not only are the mathematical obstacles to combining gravity and quantum mechanics formidable, but for fundamental reasons, nature obscures the workings of quantum gravity with black holes.
+Often, people say that the two theories are "incompatible" because they use different mathematics.
+This is a tad misleading.
+The real problem is that Nature is secretive: it hides the details of quantum gravity inside black holes!
+Let's see why.

 #### Microscopes make black holes

-The reason is simple.
-Suppose we have a microscope which probes some length scale $\Delta x$.
+Suppose we have a microscope which has can resolve lengths $\Delta x$.
-By Heisenberg's uncertainty principle $\Delta x\Delta p \sim \hbar$ and de Broglie's relation $E = pc$, this corresponds to an energy scale
+Heisenberg's uncertainty principle says that the smaller this resolution, the larger the uncertainty about the momentum of things we measure, with

+$$
+\Delta p \gtrsim \frac{\hbar}{\Delta x}
+$$

+for Planck's constant $\hbar \approx 10^{-34} \text{ J/s}$.
+We can relate this to the energy of the particles using Einstein's famous formula $E = mc^2$.
+In fact, we will write it in the much less well-known form

+$$
+E^2 = m^2c^4 = p^2c^2 + m_0^2 c^4,
+$$

+where $m_0$ is the mass of the particle at rest and $m$ is the *relativistic mass*, which increases when it picks up kinetic energy.
+When the particle is moving very quickly, the momentum can be much larger than the rest mass energy, and $p \approx E/c$.
+If we measure very small distances, Heisenberg's principle tells us we will be smacking around particles at very high momenta, so this is the form we should use.
+Thus, the uncertainty in the energy of particles our microscope is examining is

 $$
 \Delta E \sim \frac{\hbar c}{\Delta x}\;.